childsb/glusterfs-hadoop-docs/Configuration.markdown

          To mount a volume the plugin needs to know the hostname or the IP of a GlusterFS server in the cluster.
          Mention it here.

-  name:  quick.slave.io
-  value: [On/Off], [Yes/No], [1/0]

-         NOTE: This option is not tested as of now.

-         This is a performance tunable option.
-Hadoop schedules jobs to hosts that contain the file data part.
-The job then does I/O on the file (via FUSE in case of GlusterFS).
-When this option is set, the plugin will try to do I/O directly from the backed filesystem (ext3, ext4 etc..) the file resides on.
-Hence read performance will improve and job would run faster.

 ## Usage ##